 Recently, I journeyed to London for a series of brilliant talks as part of this year’s London Writers’ Week.

 A couple of weeks ago was London Writers’ Week, an event I had never heard of until shortly before attending it.
-I first came across a mention of it a few days ahead of time, on BBC Writersroom.
+I first came across a mention of it a few days ahead of time on BBC Writersroom.
 My interest piqued, I took a look at the London Writers’ Week website.
 Hosted by the British Writers’ Council, the week-long event is essentially a series of talks and panels for new writers, discussing emerging opportunities and offering advice on avenues into writing professionally.
 And so, in a moment of spontaneity fuelled by the creative individual’s well-known fear of “proper jobs”, I bought a day pass and booked my train ticket to London (ridiculously expensive – time to nationalise it!).

-My journey began early on Thursday with a bleary-eyed struggle into some vaguely appropriate clothes, a bus trip to the train station and the essential cup of tea, all before a two-hour journey into London (boredom kept at bay with my copy of Trainspotting – well worth a read for so many reasons, but that’s a blog post for another day).
+My journey began early on Thursday with a bleary-eyed struggle into some vaguely appropriate clothes, a bus trip to the train station, and the essential cup of tea, all before a two-hour journey into the capital (boredom kept at bay with my copy of Trainspotting – well worth a read for so many reasons, but that’s a blog post for another day).
 Now, I adore London.
 I really do.
 I’m a city boy, through and through, and it doesn’t get any more ‘city’ than London.
 Unfortunately, what I do not adore quite so much is my own sense of direction, or lack thereof.
 After much muddling through tube stations, some dubious Google Maps skills, a last-minute dash to the event venue and a momentary mix-up with a barman who seemed to think I was there for a job interview (no, no, I have a degree in English Literature, honest work disagrees with me), I made it to the first talk just about on time.

 After the panel session on opportunities in digital media and a brief bit of exploring the local area, the second talk I attended was with John Kampfner, the CEO of the Creative Industries Federation, who was essentially discussing the damage the creative industries may be about to feel at the hands of Brexit.
 As political a person as I am, and as passionately as I believe it is a writer’s duty to throw themselves wholeheartedly into the political arena, I won’t dive into any of the issues and complexities of Brexit here, as this post really isn’t the place (and I don’t think I’ve got the space to spare!).
 Suffice to say that a greater division between British and European creative forces does little to help British creatives who are already struggling to break into the industry at a professional level.

 A little later still and the final talk of the day was being delivered by David Evan Giles, a writer, director and producer, who was discussing how to direct and produce your own work.
-This was the talk I had been most interested in attending, as someone with a bit of amateur filmmaking experience.
+This was the talk I had been most interested in attending as someone with a bit of amateur filmmaking experience.
 Most of the time I spend on writing is spent on screenplays at the moment, with a view to turning them into independent films.
 I definitely count myself lucky to have had the chance to hear about the trials and tribulations involved in producing your own work, the reasons behind doing so, what is to be gained and what is to be lost, all from someone who has been there and done it in no small way – David co-wrote and co-produced Paradise Road, which was, at the time, the biggest budget Australian film ever made.

-It is also worth mentioning here that the proceeds of this year’s London Writers’ Week are going towards helping the victims of the Grenfell Tower fire.
+It is worth mentioning here that the proceeds of this year’s London Writers’ Week are going towards helping the victims of the Grenfell Tower fire.
 While I was in London for the event, I caught sight of Grenfell Tower.
 As harrowing a sight as it was, it was even more unsettling to see the remains of such a tragedy so near an area of such obvious prosperity.
 The victims of the Grenfell fire were victims of a society forced into an unjustifiable divide, a society that has lost sight of people’s responsibility to one another.
 I only hope that, out of the tragedy of Grenfell, comes the wake-up call we all need and I hope that the money raised through London Writers’ Week goes some way to helping those who need it most.